-This unexhaustive list of things to do in Korea— a bucket list, if you will— is compiled based on years of living in and traveling across South Korea.
-I’ve pulled together recommendations from friends & fellow bloggers, as well as personal experiences & (mis)adventures that took me beyond Coex Aquarium and the National Museum.
+This inexhaustive list of things to do in Korea— a bucket list, if you will— is compiled based on years of living in and traveling across South Korea.
+I’ve pulled together recommendations from friends & fellow bloggers, as well as personal experiences & (mis)adventures that took me well beyond Coex Aquarium and the National Museum.
 I used it weekly during the three years I lived in Korea, growing it with ideas of what to do on a random free weekend or an afternoon in a strange city.

 There are a lot of things to do in Seoul and a variety of activities in Busan, but Korea is much more than its two main cities.
 Some of the items are soft balls (literally), while others require a bit more effort and planning, but there’s something for everyone, be they expat, tourist, or local.
 I hope it helps you get ideas of what to do in South Korea no matter where your interests lay, whether you’re going to Seoul or traveling in Jeju.

 I know it never failed to force me to experience new & unique activities in Korea.

 - Visiting South Korea (April 2022 Update)

 - Things To Do in Seoul

 - Things To Do In Gyeongsang Provinces